The Science of Stretching

 • Discuss the various thoughts behind limited range of motion

-• Consider the term overstretching in a variety of contexts
+• Consider the term "overstretching" in a variety of contexts

 • Understand the role of muscle spindles in the feeling of tightness

-Course Description
+Webinar Description

+If you’re the kind of teacher who always asks why, join Science of Stretching.
 This online webinar is available twice per year and is continually revised and updated.
 The webinar focuses primarily on stretching and Jules’ interpretation of the research, covering nearly 100 slides complete with references when scientific studies are mentioned.
-The webinar is intended to be live as Jules addresses questions in real time via the webinar Q&A function.
-The webinar is constantly evolving as Jules continues to research the subject of stretching, strengthening, training, adaptation, injury, rehab, and pain – but as her narrative has become more refined, she has been able to condense the length of the webinar without losing any content.
-While this is the Science of Stretching 3.0, participation in the earlier iteration is not required.
-Anyone can register!
-Includes downloadable/printable PDF handout of entire slideshow and access to the recording for 30 days.
+The webinar is live and Jules addresses questions in real time via the webinar Q&A function.

-Course Topics
+Webinar Topics

 • Active vs. passive range of motion